alchemistry/alchemlyb/docs/workflows.rst

 For developers, the skeleton of the workflow should follow the example in :class:`alchemlyb.workflows.base.WorkflowBase`.

-For users, **alchemlyb** offered a workflow :class:`alchemlyb.workflows.ABFE` similar to
+For users, **alchemlyb** offers a workflow :class:`alchemlyb.workflows.ABFE` similar to
 `Alchemical Analysis <https://github.com/MobleyLab/alchemical-analysis>`_
-for doing automatic ABFE analysis.
+for doing automatic absolute binding free energy (ABFE) analysis.

 .. currentmodule:: alchemlyb.workflows